Visit our Re-post guidelines

 2. Barrett's Esophagus

 Laboratory studies show black raspberries inhibit a broad range of cancers.
-A recent pilot study was conducted in twenty Barrett's esophagus patients.
+A pilot study was conducted in twenty Barrett's esophagus patients.
 Barrett's esophagus is common in people who suffer with gastroesophageal reflux disease and is associated with an increased risk of esophageal cancer.

 After six months of treatment freeze-dried black raspberries significantly reduced markers of oxidative stress and free radical damage.
 It also significantly increased markers of detoxification.